-Here, the Open Energy Ontology OEO is being created as a domain ontology within the field of energy system modelling.
+The Open Energy Ontology (OEO) is created as a domain ontology within the field of energy system modelling.
 It is growing constantly and under a regular release cycle.
 The latest OEO version is 1.14.0 and its files can be accessed here.

 An ontology is a formal collection of terms and relationships between those terms, with clear definitions and a logical interpretation.
 An ontology can help to provide a clear understanding of a domain of discourse.
 For the Open Energy Platform, this domain of discourse is energy system modelling, and with the Open Energy Ontology (OEO) we aim to develop a language that works across disciplines.